High schoolers earn while they learn with mayor's office program pairing them with local companies

 The mayor's office says the students will acquire essential professional skills, explore career pathways and earn while learning.

-Entergy also paid $10,000 to Big Brother Baton Rouge to help fund the program.
+Entergy also paid $10,000 to Big Buddy Baton Rouge to help fund the program.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.